Water is one of life's necessities, and forward-thinking investors are wise to be aware of the best water stocks to buy each year.

-No one has a crystal ball, so it's impossible to know for sure if water stock prices will go up in 2019.
+No one has a crystal ball and with the onset of coronavirus, it's impossible to know for sure if water stock prices will go up in 2020.

-Again, it's impossible to know if water stocks will provide market-beating returns in 2019, and previous results are never indicative of future performance.
+Again, it's impossible to know if water stocks will provide market-beating returns in 2020, and previous results are never indicative of future performance, especially during a pandemic.

-But as we've seen over the last five years, buying the right water stocks can lead to massive gains.
+But as we've seen over the last five years, buying the best water stocks can lead to massive gains.

 And because Canada is considered a freshwater-rich country, our readers have asked if there are Canadian water stocks to buy…